Tennis at the 2020 Summer Olympics – Women's singles: Competition format

 The competition was a single-elimination tournament with a bronze medal match.
 Matches were best-of-3 sets.
 A tiebreak is played in all sets reaching 6–6, including the last set of a match.

 Schedule

 The competition is held over eight days from 24 July to 31 July.
-Times given are the start of tennis sessions, though the women's singles shares courts with other tennis events.
+Times given are the start of tennis sessions, though the women's singles share courts with other tennis events.